 GED Testing Service has introduced a new exciting possibility: taking the GED® test online at home.

 Thanks to online proctoring, students will be able to take the GED test in the privacy of their homes.
-There will be no need to go to an authorized GED testing center.
+There will be no need to go to an authorized GED testing center for qualifying students.

 In the spirit of #RebuildingAmerica, GED Testing Service began to allow students to pass the GED test remotely.

 Online Proctored GED testing is now possible after a successful pilot that took place from the end of May till the end of August.

 The online proctoring (O.P.) testing method is now standard and an alternative to testing in-person at a physical test center.

 Keep reading to get all details of this excellent news.